 When the cake layers are cool and you’re ready to frost, start by placing your first layer of cake on your serving plate or turntable.
 Place a spoonful of frosting down first—this will act like glue to keep it in place as you stack and frost.

-Then add a layer of frosting and spread it evenly using an offset spatula (this tool is essential in our Test Kitchen).
+Then add a layer of frosting and spread it evenly using an offset spatula.
 Then stack the second layer on top.

 Next, give the cake a quick crumb coat.
 A crumb coat is a very thin layer of frosting that controls the crumbs and gets the cake ready for icing.
 It’s a good step to take to get professional-looking cakes.

-Then, use your offset spatula to smooth the frosting around the outside and top of the cake.
+Then, use your offset spatula to smooth the frosting around the outside and the top of the cake.
 You can smooth it out using the spatula or use a spoon to make swirls.
 It’s up to you.
-Get detailed cake frosting directions here.

 Ready to eat?
 Before you dive in, our Test Kitchen recommends letting the cake firm up in the fridge for about 15 minutes.
 It will make it easier to slice.
 When you’re ready to slice, grab a serrated knife.
 Dip the knife in hot water, wipe it dry and cut.
 This will create clean slices.
 Just be sure to wipe the knife after ever slice to keep things tidy.

 Got leftovers?
 Don’t worry!
-You can keep this cake for a few days on the counter our even freeze individual slices of cake.
+You can keep this cake for a few days on the counter or even freeze individual slices of cake.

 Birthday Cake Decorating Ideas

 When it comes to decorating birthday cakes, there’s nothing wrong with going simple.
 A good cake frosted well is a joy.
 However, you can easily amp up your cake’s appearance without a lot of effort.